GVoreste/KOOPMAN_AML2023/README.md

 3. A **fluid** flowing on an **attractor**
 4. A non-linear **pendulum**

-this are all examples of non linear dynamics.
+These are all examples of non-linear dynamics.